A Random-Effects Approach to Generalized Linear Mixed Model Analysis of Incomplete Longitudinal Data: Real-data examples

-Table \ref{real_data} presents the values of parameter estimates, with the standard errors (SE) in the parentheses, for four different estimates, CDOE, CCE, CCPE and MICE.
-CDOE, CCE and CCPE are mostly similar in terms of point estimates, but the MICE estimates appear to be quite different, especially for the intercept.
-Unlike in the simulation study, here we do not know the true values of these parameters.
+Table \ref{real_data_1} presents the values of parameter estimates, with the standard errors (SEs) in the parentheses, for four different estimators, CDOE, CCE, CCPE and MICE.
+It is seen that CDOE, CCE and CCPE are mostly similar in terms of the point estimates, while the MICE estimates appear to be quite different, especially for the intercept.
+Unlike in the simulation study, here we do not know the true values of the parameters.
 Nevertheless, it can be seen that the SEs of CCE are uniformly smaller than the SEs of CDOE, and mostly smaller than the SEs of MICE.
-This seems to be consistent with our simulation results, which suggest that CCE is more efficient than CDOE, and more efficient than MICE for the parameters corresponding to covariates with missing values.
+This seems to be consistent with our simulation results in Section 4.1 and 4.3, which suggest that CCE is more efficient than CDOE, and more efficient than MICE for estimating the parameters of the covariates that have missing values.

 It should be noted that the reduced SEs do make differences, in some cases, in terms of the statistical significance.
-For example, at the 5\% level of significance, the coefficients associated with variables HCT (time spent cleaning the client's house) and SL (Sleep Lag) are significant under the CCE analysis, but not insignificant under the CDOE analysis.
-The (additional) significance results for the two variables make sense by the common sense as well.
+For example, at the 10\% level of significance, 5 covariates were found by CCE to be significantly associated with the outcome, while 2 covariates were found either by CDOE or by MICE to be significantly associated with the outcome.
+The two significant covariates found by CDOE or MICE were also found to be significant by CCE, which are DPS and NLP.
+In addition, CCE also found the intercept, HCT and SL to be significant.
+The finding by CCE that the intercept is nonzero is not surprising: Many factors, other than the work, may affect a person's life that, just because no work is involved, the person is not necessarily stress-free.